Prismatic Spray

 Players prefer Fire Storm over Prismatic Spray

-Players prefer Prismatic Spray over Prismatic Wall
+Players prefer Prismatic Spray over Chromatic Orb

 Sunburst 8th-level evocation